 For Linux users, talk of a kernel-level tool with implications for incident investigation likely sounds reminiscent of Linux’s native activity capturing feature, AuditD. eBPF and AuditD do share some common capabilities such as monitoring for system calls, file access, and other configurable events.
 Nevertheless, AuditD falls far short of eBPF for system-level visibility into modern cloud and multi-cloud environments.
 In particular, AuditD:

-- Often shows invocations such as execveat with revealing what they were called on
+Often shows invocations such as execveat without revealing what they were called on

 In contrast, eBPF is built into the Linux Kernel and container-aware.